truera/trulens/docs/trulens_eval/evaluation/feedback_functions/guide.md

 That is, `Feedback.on(...)` returns a new `Feedback` object with additional argument mappings, the source of `argname1` is `selector1` and so on for further argument names.

-The types of `selector1` is `JSONPath` which we elaborate on in the "Selector Details".
+Read more about how to construct a `Selector` in "Selector Details".

 If argument names are ommitted, they are taken from the feedback function implementation signature in order.
 That is,